RHV044/pipedrive-mcp-server/readme.md

 }
 ```

-2. Restart Claude for Desktop
-3. In the Claude application, you should now see the Pipedrive tools available
+Restart Claude for Desktop to see the Pipedrive tools available

 ## Available Tools